JapSethi/Linear-Quadratic-Gaussian-Control-Inverted-Pendulum-On-A-Cart/README.md

 - Latex

 #### Use of each file:
-- **Kalman_Filter_InvertedPendulum.mlx** - Executable file with clearly defined problem statement and approach
+- **Linear_Quadratic_Gaussian_InvertedPendulum.mlx** - Executable file with clearly defined problem statement and approach
-- **Kalman_Filter_InvertedPendulum.pdf** - Published Document for a quick check of Solutions and Code
+- **Linear_Quadratic_Gaussian_InvertedPendulum.pdf** - Published Document for a quick check of Solutions and Code
 - **animate_auv.p** - Animation code used throughout the code for easy visual and intuitive check
 - **auv_animate.mp4** - Sample Example of auv motion when animate_auv.p is executed